arnaud-roussel/arnaud-roussel.github.io/_posts/2018-6-25-Avito-Demand-Prediction-Part-2.md

 ## Result

-This workflow gave me a nice bronze medal rank for this competition (top 10%).
-The best single model was lightGBM at 0.2197 and stacking improved the score to 0.2192 (lowest is best).
+The best single model was lightGBM at 0.2197 and stacking improved the score to 0.2189 (lowest is best).